-The Deputy Safeguarding Lead is the Pastoral Support Co-ordinator.
+The Deputy Safeguarding Lead is the Deputy Student Services Manager.
 The Deputy DSL will support the DSL in carrying out their safeguarding role.
 Some responsibilities may be delegated to the Deputy DSL but the DSL will remain ultimately responsible.

 The Deputy DSL will undertake DSL training every two years along with training in safeguarding issues and inter-agency working, as required by the NSCP.
 The deputy will also receive peer support and supervision from an external party.